+Which strategies are most effective for creating inclusive environments in the geosciences that are attractive and supportive to students from groups that have been historically excluded in STEM?

-- Which strategies are most effective for increasing the number and diversity of students entering the geoscience workforce pipeline? - · Which approaches are most effective in retaining undergraduate students in the geoscience pipeline? - Which activities are most effective in preparing undergraduate geoscience majors for the workforce, and smoothing their transition post-graduation?
+Which approaches are most effective in introducing pre-college students to geoscience content?

+Which methods are most effective in recruiting and retaining undergraduate students in the geosciences?

+Which experiences are most effective in preparing undergraduate geoscience majors and graduate students for the workforce, and smoothing their transition post-graduation?

 Which strategies are most effective for increasing the number and diversity of non-geoscience undergraduate majors that pursue post-baccalaureate degrees in geoscience?

-IUSE: GEOPATHS projects also offer an opportunity to tap the nation's diverse student talent pool and broaden participation in science and engineering.
-NSF is particularly interested in increasing the numbers of women, underrepresented minorities, and persons with disabilities in professional experiences related to the geosciences.
-IUSE: GEOPATHS projects are strongly encouraged to involve students who are members of these groups that are underrepresented in STEM: African Americans, Hispanics, American Indians, Alaska Natives, and Native Hawaiians or other Pacific Islanders.
-When designing recruitment plans, IUSE: GEOPATHS projects are also encouraged to consider students who are veterans of the U.S. Armed Services.
+IUSE:GEOPAths projects also offer an opportunity to tap the nation's diverse student talent pool and broaden participation in science and engineering.
+NSF is particularly interested in increasing the numbers of persons who have been historically excluded due to race, gender or ability in professional experiences related to the geosciences.
+IUSE:GEOPAths projects are strongly encouraged to involve students who are members of the following communities that have been underrepresented in STEM: African Americans, Hispanics, American Indians, Alaska Natives, and Native Hawaiians or other Pacific Islanders.
+When designing recruitment plans, IUSE:GEOPAths projects are also encouraged to consider students who have disabilities as well as veterans of the U.S. Armed Services.
+Proposers seeking to engage students at MSIs and two-year institutions through IUSE:GEOPAths are reminded of some of the specific barriers to attainment that these students must confront [e.g., References 5, 19, 20, 22, 23, 27-28].
+These include: limited knowledge about college navigation; financial concerns; insufficient academic preparation, especially in math; misalignment of core courses across community colleges and four-year schools; limited advising, orientation, and mentoring; constraints affecting the academic and social integration of working students; and lack of self-efficacy.